neo4j-partners/virtual-graph-dbx/README.md

   This split is needed because `OPTIONAL MATCH` is unsupported.
 Its `transfer_count >= 100` threshold runs in Cypher.
 Only the `merchant_count < 20` check runs client-side, after the join.
-- The rapid-turnover query returns its average turnaround as a Cypher Duration from `duration.inSeconds`.
+- The rapid-turnover query computes its average turnaround in seconds from `toInteger()` timestamp arithmetic.
 The demo converts it to `avg_turnaround_hours`.
 - Recent windows are passed as a precomputed `$since` parameter.
 - Any error is caught and printed so the run continues.